quachconghoang/OpenPlayground/README.md

 ## Lane detector by template-matching + PCA
 - Stored in RGBD-LaneDetector & RGBD-recorder
-- No CMake files too :) the result is out-performed by every deeplearning method now.
+- No CMake file too, and the result is out-performed by every deeplearning method now :)).
 ```bibtex
 @INPROCEEDINGS{8325781,
   author={Quach, Cong Hoang and Tran, Van Lien and Nguyen, Duy Hung and Nguyen, Viet Thang and Pham, Minh Trien and Phung, Manh Duong},